7.9. Matrices

 ,

-which when passed a matrix yields the number of rows and columns in the
+which when passed a 2D array yields the number of rows and columns in the

 matrix respectively.
 For instance: